Every year, OSHA’s Respiratory Protection Standard 29 CFR 1910.134 appears as one of the top 10 most frequently cited standards

 According to 29 CFR 1910.134

 , employers must create and maintain an individualized, written respiratory program if their employees are required to use respirators.
-Also, employers must choose National Institute for Occupational Safety and Health (NIOSH) certified respirators for their employees when respirators are required.
+Also, employers must choose the National Institute for Occupational Safety and Health (NIOSH) certified respirators for their employees when respirators are required.

 Even when wearing a respirator, if you’re not properly trained on how to use it, it will not protect you.
 Present training in a way that is easy to understand and it should include the following: